Stay cool, stay safe

 You don't need to leave the city to get out on the water.
-Take a rowboat down the Yarra River, or head over to Albert Park where you can have sailing lessons, hire a boat for the day, or even join the sailing club and take part in races.
+Take a rowboat down the Yarra River, or head over to Albert Park where you can have a sailing lesson, hire a boat for the day, or even join the sailing club and compete in a race.

 Jodie Ashworth from H2O Tours and Adventures loves taking visitors on boat cruises to explore the Gippsland Lakes.
-Her advice is “be sun smart and always carry enough water to stay hydrated while out on the water”.
+Jodie's advice is, “be sun smart and always carry enough water to stay hydrated while out on the water”.

 More tips for staying safe while boating and sailing:

-- Wear a life jacket when out on the boat.
+- Wear a life jacket when out on a boat.

-- Check that fishing is permitted and dispose of fishing equipment correctly.
+- If you plan to go fishing, firstly check that this is permitted at your chosen destination, and ensure that you dispose of fishing equipment correctly.